Knowing what to do was never the hard part. Starting is.

 It's the quarterly report.
 It's been open in a tab since Monday.
 Every time you glance at it your mind slides somewhere else, and the not-starting piles guilt on top of the dread.

 Most apps treat starting as a reminder problem.
 They send a notification.
 When you don't move, they send a louder one, or a second alarm, and the rising volume becomes one more thing to feel bad about.
 Beginary treats starting as an initiation problem.
 There's no nagging.
-One button, a sixty-second goal in place of the whole task, and a doorway routed by how you actually feel right now.
+One question, a sixty-second goal in place of the whole task, and a doorway routed by how you actually feel right now.
 The nudge doesn't get louder.
 The start gets smaller.

 Just Start, in plain answers.